 On an annual basis, NYPA recovers the costs of its transmission system (the Annual Transmission Revenue Requirement or ATRR) through monthly billings made by the NYISO.
 The ATRR is calculated in accordance with the NYPA Formula Rate set forth in NYISO OATT Section 14.2.3.

 By July 1st of each year, NYPA will calculate and publish the annual update of the ATRR and subsequently hold an open meeting and conference call to provide an opportunity for interested parties to obtain information about the annual update.
-The next open meeting date will be determined and posted on this webpage.

 View NYPA's 2016 FERC transmission rate filing (Docket No. ER16-835-000)